tyedem/Machine-Learning-Trader/README.md

 **Zero One Loss**

 Next, we consider the zero one loss for the stocks and these values reiterate the results from the classification report which show that the L.TO stock did the best while the CIX.TO stock performed the worst.
-A lower zero one loss value is preffered.
+A lower zero one loss value is preferred.

 ![svm_zero_one_loss_scores](Metrics/svm_zero_one_loss_scores.png)